oscarhiggott/PyMatching/README.md

 ## Attribution

-When using PyMWPM for research, please consider citing:
+When using PyMWPM for research, please cite the BlossomV dependency:

+        Vladimir Kolmogorov.
+"Blossom V: A new implementation of a minimum cost perfect matching algorithm."
+        In Mathematical Programming Computation (MPC), July 2009, 1(1):43-67.

+and please also consider citing:
 ```
 @misc{higgott2020pymwpm,
   author = {Higgott, Oscar},